 From 2008-2017, I worked at YWCA Tulsa, whose mission is to eliminate racism, empower women, and promote peace, justice, freedom and dignity for all.
 I first joined YWCA as their inaugural Director of Racial Justice, growing the department to include anti-racism training and consulting, racial dialogue groups, community collaborations, and two annual signature events.
 Later, as the Director of Mission Impact and Co-Director of the Inclusion Institute, my role expanded to managing YWCA’s women’s empowerment, public policy, and evaluation work; plus providing local, regional and national partners with capacity building and technical assistance on issues of identity and inclusion.
 In my final year, I served as interim Director of Immigrant & Refugee Services, helping thousands of newcomers integrate into Tulsa’s fabric.

 Before joining YWCA Tulsa, I was the first Deputy Director of Oklahomans for Equality, (which manages Tulsa’s 18,000 square foot LGBTQ community center and multiday Pride celebration), where I developed programming, managed volunteers, coordinated advocacy efforts and raised funds to support OkEq’s work.

 The first in my family to be born in the U.S., I’ve lived in Oklahoma most of my life, moving to Tulsa to earn my Bachelor’s in Political Science at TU.
 I specialize in the analysis of power, community organizing, organizational and institutional development, and identity-based oppression.
-My love language is podcasts and spreadsheets.
-I live in Tulsa with my husband Nick Doctor and our black lab Lily.
+My love languages are homecooking, podcasts and spreadsheets.
+I live in Tulsa with my husband Nick Doctor and our dogs Lily and Dora.